-If you are a sole trader, the law sees no difference between your money and that of your business.
+If you are a self employed sole trader, the law sees no difference between your money and that of your business.
 There is no clear legal separation between you and your business, hence even though you’ve incurred it via your work it classifies as personal debt.

 Limited companies, however, benefit from the legal seperation provided by the Ltd company structure, meaning the debts belong to the company and not the individuals.

 What Can You Do With a Business Debt?

 Business debt is a broad subject and the solutions depend upon the severity of each individual situation.

 5 classic tactics for surmounting debt would include:

 - Begin with a careful, strategic inventory of your debt, sorting by interest rates and the amount due monthly.
 This process will give you a complete picture and allow you to prioritise which to pay first.

 - Sell More – Increase cashflow via intelligent marketing, raising prices,incentivising existing customers to buy more.

 - Reduce Costs – Do You Need to make some redundancies?
 Can you sell off equipment or downsize your office space?

 - Debt Refinancing – Many business owners find themselves crippled by debt repayments which could be substantially lowered via strategic refinancing.